FallingAnvils/MCServerManager2/README.md

 On windows, just open visual studio and it should *hopefully* figure things out...
 If it wants dependencies open the nuget manager and install SSH.NET and Newtonsoft.Json

 On *nix, have ``msbuild`` or ``xbuild`` and ``nuget`` setup with mono.
 Run ``nuget restore`` in the directory of the solution file, then run ``xbuild`` or ``msbuild``.

+If ``nuget restore`` fails, or the build command fails, I don't know how to help you, mostly because I don't have your setup, and partly because I'm too lazy to try.